IsaacSchemm/Crowmask/README.md

 Timed functions:

-- [x] `RefreshUpstream`: Checks Weasyl for recent posts (stopping when a post is more than a day old), updating cache as needed, then sends outbound activities (every five minutes)
+- [x] `RefreshUpstream`: Checks Weasyl for recent posts (stopping when a post is more than a day old), updating cache as needed, then sends outbound activities (every ten minutes)
 - [x] `RefreshCached`: Attempts cache refresh for all stale cached posts and the actor's name/avatar/etc (every day at 23:56)
 - [x] `OutboundActivityCleanup`: Remove any unsent `OutboundActivity` objects more than 7 days old (every hour)